vinay-kumar-3/currency-converter/README.md

 python currency_converter.py
 ```

-You will see a prompt like:
+You will see a output like:

 ```bash